AnastasiaKarpenko/introsde-2015-assignment-2/README.md

 TO RUN THE PROJECT:

-Send the following command in your terminal in order to run the client
+Send the following commands in your terminal in order to run the client

+   ant install
    ant execute.client